haya14busa/incsearch.vim/README.md

 highlight IncSearchCursor ctermfg=0 ctermbg=9 guifg=#000000 guibg=#FF0000
 ```

-or use the `g:incsearch#highlight` option like this.
+Or use the `g:incsearch#highlight` option like this.

 ```vim
 let g:incsearch#highlight = {